-The appendices contain additional information regarding administration of the Code, the operation of the Code Administrator, the Code Review Panel, and complaint handling.
-They also include resources to assist Signatories understand and meet the Code Commitments.
+The appendices contain additional information regarding administration of the Code, the operation of the Code Administrator, Code Review Panel, and complaint handling.
+They also include resources to assist operator signatories understand and meet the Code Commitments.

-Regulatory framework
+Regulatory Framework

-The Retirement Living Code of Conduct is intended to co-exist with relevant state and federal legislation, including various state retirement village Acts and Australian Consumer Law.
-The existing regulatory and legal obligations of Signatories and residents are not replaced or restricted by this Code.
+The Retirement Living Code of Conduct is intended to co-exist with relevant state and federal legislation, including various state retirement village acts and the Australian Consumer Law.
+The existing regulatory and legal obligations of Code Signatories and residents are not replaced or restricted by this Code.